 Learn How to Enroll

-Each member of your family who has picked UPMC for you will get an identification (ID) card.
-Show this ID card and any other medical insurance cards to UPMC for you participating providers when you get services.
-You still need to keep your yellow or greenish-blue ACCESS card.
+Each member of your family who has picked UPMC for You will get an identification (ID) card.
+Show this ID card and any other medical insurance cards to UPMC for You participating providers when you get services.
+You still need to keep your yellow or greenish-blue ACCESS or EBT card.
 Do not throw it away.
-You may need to use your ACCESS card for other Medical Assistance services.
-Your UPMC for you ID card is plastic.
-When you get it in the mail, remove it from the letter and keep it in your wallet with your ACCESS card.
+You may need to use your ACCESS or EBT card for other Medical Assistance services.
+Your UPMC for You ID card is plastic.
+When you get it in the mail, remove it from the letter and keep it in your wallet with your ACCESS or EBT card.

 You will have immediate access to health care advice 24 hours a day/7 days a week through the UPMC MyHealth 24/7 Nurse Line.
 Whether you are seeking general health advice or information on a specific medical issue or just need help quickly, UPMC MyHealth 24/7 Nurse Line registered nurses provide prompt and efficient service.
+Call the UPMC MyHealth 24/7 Nurse Line at 1-866-918-1591.
+TTY users should call toll-free 711.
 After discussing your symptoms with you, the nurse will help you determine what level of care you need.

 Learn more about the UPMC MyHealth 24/7 Nurse Line